 You know, usually it's just a month out for the customer.
 But there are specific situations where it's much shorter with time.
 And then as for price goes, that can, I mean, you know, you know, you know, it can be anywhere from anywhere to anywhere.
 It can be.
 I mean, I've made, I've made very kind of basic intro to dance dresses for like $300 I've also made a first time dancer dress or $2,000 you know, it just depends, whatever I think, I think really whatever you can afford, whatever you're willing to spend and how much you appreciate whatever it is. that you're about to do.
 I think everyone values that differently.
 You know, I don't, I don't think that money should ever stop you from getting something, something that you're comfortable in.
 You know, I've always believed that if you're comfortable in whatever you're wearing, that's all it's going to affect your performance or your attitude, you know?

-That's just how you feel at a fancy party or.
-Or, you know, a dance lab or, you know, basic competition or whatever the case may be.
-But yeah, anywhere from $300 $3,000 I'd say anywhere within that price.
-Right?
+That's just how you feel at a fancy party or a dance lab or a basic competition or whatever the case may be.
+But yeah, anywhere from $300 to $3,000, I'd say.
+Anywhere within that price.

-MARCOS: I know, it's a very vague answer, but a hard to give a specific answer.
+Marcos: I know that it's a very vague answer, but it's hard to give a specific answer.
 That's where our conversation really comes into play, which is being able to understand your situation and be able to really assess the situation, I guess.

 Samantha: Yeah, and I like the fact that you're willing to work within the budget of your clients.
 I think that is something that is few and far between in this industry.
 I feel like, even though they are incredible with what they do and they make incredible attire, I think some of the other, larger name dancewear brands are very much like, the price is the price.
-And if you're not willing to pay it, then you're not.
-You shouldn't be one of our clients. and I, and I think it's nice that you're able to just have, have a realistic conversation with your clients saying, okay, we know this is a goal, but this is the budget, so we can, we can cut the costs by doing less stoning or less detail work, or, or you have room in your budget, so why don't we talk about the difference between regular stones or abs or, you know, finding ways to make it personal and tailored so that it fits the client.
+If you're not willing to pay it, then you shouldn't be one of our clients.
+I think it's nice that you're able to just have a realistic conversation with your clients saying, okay, we know this is a goal, but this is the budget, so we can cut the costs by doing less stoning or less detail work, or you have room in your budget, so why don't we talk about the difference between regular stones or abs or, you know, finding ways to make it personal and tailored so that it fits the client.

-MARCOS: for sure.
-Yeah.
-And, it's, it's interesting that you bring that up because I think that's another thing that kind of sets, sets MMD apart from a lot of the big brands is that it's still very personal.
+Marcos: For sure.
+It's interesting that you bring that up because I think that's another thing that kind of sets MMD apart from a lot of the big brands is that it's still very personal.